perrycate/tldr/posts/peak.md

 Examples:
  * Playing a game (Tennis, Smash, Chess, etc) repeatedly, hoping to improve
  * Practicing music without feedback
- * Diagnosing patients without later learning if you were correct.
+ * Diagnosing patients without later learning if you were correct

 Better approach: **Purposeful Practice**
  * Has well defined, specific goals
  * FOCUS!
-Has your full attention while you're doing it.
+Has your full attention while you're doing it
  * Direct feedback.
-Focus not on whether you're correct, but on what you're doing wrong and why.
+Focus not on whether you're correct, but on what you're doing wrong and why
- * _Stay out of your comfort zone._ Keep your goals just on the opposite side of what you're capable of.
+ * _Stay out of your comfort zone._ Keep your goals just on the opposite side of what you're capable of

 Purposeful Practice has limits - trying hard and staying uncomfortable aren't enough.